brainbrian/brainbrian-gatsby/content/posts/2008-01-10-safari-has-a-very-useful-hidden-debug-menu/index.md

 ---
-title: 'Safari has a very useful hidden debug menu.'
+title: "Safari has a very useful hidden debug menu."
-date: '2008-01-10'
+date: "2008-01-10"
 categories:
-    - 'apple'
+  - "apple"
 tags:
-    - 'safari'
+  - "safari"
 ---

 Today, a coworker pointed out to me a feature he discovered in Apple Safari after doing a search for a random error code while writing an Ajax script for Chefmd.com.
 This is a very useful feature of safari that I'm surprised they don't allow you to activate just in your preferences.